 This program creates the needed activation points within the dyslexic brain.
 This program builds a sound bank by allowing the student to re-program their own brain through visual prompts.
 Repetition of sound does nothing toward a remediation of the Wernicke’s area of a Dyslexic student’s brain.
 The only way a student can create a permanent sound center, in record time, in their own brain is that the stimulus is going across the synaptic gap of the student.

-“When the student lets the right noise come out, after positioning his mouth correctly, it is a sure sign that the stimulus is going across the synaptic gap for permanent memory.”– Bonnie Wilde, creator of the Loftier Learning Program for Reading
+“When the student lets the right noise come out, after positioning his mouth correctly, it is a sure sign that the stimulus is going across the synaptic gap for permanent memory.”– Bonnie Wilde, creator of the Loftier Literacy Program for Reading